Concobhar Ó Duibheannaigh

-Conor O'Devany was born in Malin Head, County Donegal, educated at the Franciscan convent in Donegal Town.
+Early life

+Conor O'Devany was born at Malin Head in Inishowen, County Donegal, in Ulster.
+His family had their seat at Tulach Uí Dhuibheannaigh, near Raphoe in the Laggan district, and were the erenagh family responsible for administering local Church lands on behalf of the Roman Catholic Diocese of Raphoe.
+Conor O'Devany joined the Observant Franciscans at Donegal Abbey at an early age.

 While in Rome, Ó Duibheannaigh was appointed Bishop of Down and Connor by Pope Gregory XIII on 27 April 1582, and consecrated by Cardinal Nicolas de Pellevé on 2 February 1583.